 Box 8 (“Check if at least half-time student”) is checked if a student's status for either the spring or fall term was at least half time.
 Since the summer sessions alone do not lead to a degree, summer enrollment alone does not meet the criteria to mark this box.

 Box 9 (“Check if a graduate student”) is checked if a student was enrolled in a graduate or professional program during either the spring or fall term.

-If you need further information about tax matters, please call Daysi Cardona, International Tax Coordinator within the University Tax Department at 432-5597, or Jodie Stewart-Moore at 432-5530.
-They can also be reached at email@example.com and firstname.lastname@example.org, respectively.
+If you need further information about tax matters, please contact Daysi Cardona, International Tax Coordinator within the University Tax Department, at 432-5597 or firstname.lastname@example.org.